awsdocs/aws-security-hub-user-guide/doc_source/findings-filtering-grouping.md

 For example, if you group the findings by AWS account ID, you see a list of account identifiers, with the number of matching findings for each account\.

+Note that Security Hub can only display 100 values\.
+If there are more than 100 grouping values, you only see the first 100\.

 When you choose an attribute value, the list of matching findings for that value is displayed\.

 **To group the findings in a findings list**